 When extending employment offers, "Employment professionals will refrain from any practice that improperly influences and affects job acceptances.
 Such practices may include undue time pressure for acceptance of employment offers and encouragement of revocation of another employment offer.
 Employment professionals will strive to communicate decisions to candidates within the agreed-upon time frame."

-Online Recruiting: Employers wishing to post full-time professional employment or professional internships should do so on the Experience system.
+Online Recruiting: Employers wishing to post full-time professional employment or professional internships should do so on the Stags4hire system.
 Please call (203) 254-4000, ext.
 2261 to set up an account.